 However, with three (or more) files, the mtime difference between two duplicates can be bigger than the mtime window T, i.e. several files may be chained together by the window.
 Example: If T is 1, the four files fooA (mtime: 00:00:00), fooB (00:00:01), fooC (00:00:02), fooD (00:00:03) would all belong to the same duplicate group, although the mtime of fooA and fooD differs by 3 seconds.

 --with-fiemap (default) / --without-fiemap Enable or disable reading the file extents on rotational disk in order to optimize disk access patterns.
+If this feature is not available, it is disabled automatically.

 FORMATTERS